JEichlerSummers/jeichlersummers.github.com/_posts/2015-09-24-Linear-work-nonlinear-results.md

 <h2><u>In scalable mediums, tweaks matter</u></h2>

-Anyone that is familiar with the concept of viral loops will understand the insane difference between your viral coefficient (the number of additional users that each new user invites to your software) being less-than or greater-than 1.
+Anyone who is familiar with the concept of viral loops will understand the insane difference between your viral coefficient (the number of additional users that each new user invites to your software) being less-than or greater-than 1.

 Virial coefficient = V in the chart below.